 The cast is terrific in Tree.
 Dorothy McGuire, a naturally pretty actress, never minded deglamourizing herself for a role.
 As hardworking and increasingly hardhearted cleaning woman Katie Nolan, McGuire has one of her best roles.
 One of the most touching scenes is when Katie’s sister gently tells her she’s becoming hard.
 Carrying the burden of poverty can do that, though Alice told me her mother Della was always a gentle woman, no matter how dire their circumstances.

 |Peggy Ann Garner and James Dunn as daughter and father.|

-James Dunn was cunningly cast by director Kazan as the feckless father, Johnny Dolan.
+James Dunn was cunningly cast by director Kazan as the feckless father, Johnny Nolan.
 Like the character, Dunn was handsome, charming, and an alcoholic.
 Dunn is effortless, going from gaiety to hopelessness, as the singing waiter who loves his family but can’t help going on benders.
 Alice never had anything bad to say about her father, despite his drinking and disappearing—though she admitted the family was frantic when one of his benders stretched into weeks.